On the covering radius of small codes versus dual distance: Introduction

-\end{corollary} Before moving to the next section, we note that a related result is the explicit construction of polynomial size codes of covering radius of $\frac{n}{2}-c\sqrt{n\log n}$, for any constant $c$, by Alon, Rabani, and Shpilka \cite{RS10}.
+\end{corollary} Before moving to the next section, we note that a related work is an explicit construction due to Alon -- attributed to Alon by Rabani and Shpilka \cite{RS10} -- of polynomial size codes of covering radius $\frac{n}{2}-c\sqrt{n\log n}$, for any constant $c$.